-- (1) This amount includes: - 399,411 shares issuable upon the exercise of outstanding stock options; - 581,413 shares governed by restricted stock unit awards granted in 2010, 2012 and 2013. - The restricted stock unit award shares included in this table reflect the target shares to be issued upon performance-based and time-based vesting.
-The number of shares or units required to be reported in this column is based on achieving threshold performance goals, except that if the previous fiscal year's performance exceeded the threshold target the disclosure would be based on the next higher performance measure (target or maximum) that exceeded the previous fiscal year's performance. - (2) The weighted average exercise price of outstanding options, warrants and rights does not take into account restricted stock unit awards, since these awards have no exercise price. - (3) The weighted average remaining term of outstanding options, warrants and rights does not take into account restricted stock unit awards. - (4) This amount includes 456,189 and 173,828 shares of common stock available for future issuance under the incentive compensation plan and the ESPP, respectively, as of February 28, 2014.
+- (1) This amount includes: - 326,639 shares issuable upon the exercise of outstanding stock options; - 737,988 shares governed by restricted stock unit awards granted in 2013, 2014 and 2015; - and includes the effect of 109,951 shares, 102,852 of which were granted to named executive officers, governed by restricted stock unit awards granted in 2014 and 2015 that are issuable if the maximum potential of 150% of target awards is realized. - (2) The weighted average exercise price of outstanding options, warrants and rights does not take into account restricted stock unit awards, since these awards have no exercise price. - (3) The weighted average remaining term of outstanding options, warrants and rights does not take into account restricted stock unit awards. - (4) This amount includes 162,983 and 45,899 shares of common stock available for future issuance under the incentive compensation plan and the ESPP, respectively, as of March 31, 2015.